 At the first sign of some impending crisis, the store shelves are wiped out within hours or days.
 It might start out as simply a trip to get a gallon of milk or some chicken but quickly turns into a full-on buying frenzy as shoppers see the quickly dwindling supplies and the faces of other worried shoppers in the crowded store.

 This should not happen to you.

-Purchasing more store bought food is great for short-term, but for longer term preparedness it is good to supplement with freeze dried food or dehydrated foods sealed in Mylar bags and stored in heavy duty food grade buckets.
+Purchasing more store-bought food is great for short-term, but for longer-term preparedness, it is good to supplement with freeze-dried food or dehydrated foods sealed in Mylar bags and stored in heavy-duty food grade buckets.
 These food items will typically last years and can be your reserve supply of food that you don’t have to worry about rotating as much.
 There are a lot of suppliers of long term food that you can find out there and if you have the money and would rather purchase your food and forget about it (for a long time) then this may be a good option.
-I recommend having a balance of the two types of food.
-Store bought foods that you already eat everyday and freeze dried so that you have the most flexibility.
+I recommend having a balance between the two types of food.
+Store-bought foods that you already eat everyday and freeze-dried so that you have the most flexibility.